-Neurocognitive deficits seen in survivors of pediatric Hodgkin'sSeptember 10th, 2012 in Cancer /
+Neurocognitive deficits seen in survivors of pediatric Hodgkin'sSeptember 10, 2012 in Medicine & Health / Cancer

 (HealthDay)—Adult long-term survivors of childhood Hodgkin's lymphoma are at risk for neurocognitive impairment, according to research published online Sept.
 4 in the Journal of Clinical Oncology.